dials/dials/doc/sphinx/documentation/installation_developer.rst

 * "base" downloads and installs python and third party python packages to the base directory
 * "build" configures and compiles dials and cctbx

+The DIALS builder pulls code from repositories in multiple locations.
 If you are a developer with an account at cci.lbl.gov you can add --cciuser=<your cci user name>.
 This will allow you to make commits back to the source tree.
 Similarly, if you have a source forge account, you can add --sfuser=<your source forge user name>.
-The DIALS builder pulls code from repositories in both locations.
+If you have an account at GitHub and have installed a registered SSH key on your machine, you can add --git-ssh.

 For subsequent login sessions, be sure to set the environment in order to use the command-line dispatchers::